 • College of Visual Arts and Design ranked 10th in Texas, 66th in the South by Best-Art-Colleges.com

-• Graduates more artists and designers than any other Texas institution and produces one of the highest numbers of university-certified art educators in the state of Texas
+• Produces one of the highest numbers of university-certified art educators in Texas

 Undergraduate Program Rankings